Co-chair, Consumer Financial ServicesFinancial Services and Bankingemail

-Our team can also provide advice regarding “prepaid access” products, mobile payments, alternative payment mechanisms (such as Internet, carrier billing and peer-to-peer payments), as well as other new developments in this space.
+Our team can provide advice regarding “prepaid access” products, mobile payments, alternative payment mechanisms (such as Internet, carrier billing and peer-to-peer payments) and other new developments in this space.
 In addition to our regulatory strengths, we have a great deal of experience in negotiating contracts in the payments space, including sponsorship and processing agreements among industry participants, as well as in advising our clients on industry updates and trends.
 We also represent our clients with respect to transactions among strategic and other buyers interested in joining this burgeoning industry.

-Our lawyers regularly work with the FTC, State Attorneys General offices and the newly created CFPB.
-Our extensive dealings with these enforcement bodies provide keen insight into how the CFPB is likely to exercise its broad rulemaking and enforcement authority or prevent UDAAPs.
-With that insight, we can advise you as to what representations, omissions, acts or practices the CFPB likely deems unfair, deceptive, or abusive, particularly in regard to the marketing of products through social networking websites and mobile platforms, such as cell phones, apps, e-readers, location-based services and QR codes.
+Our lawyers regularly work with the FTC, CFPB and state attorneys general offices.
+Our extensive dealings with these enforcement bodies provide keen insight into how, for example, the CFPB is likely to exercise its broad rulemaking and enforcement authority to prevent UDAAPs.
+With that insight, we can advise you as to what representations, omissions, acts or practices the CFPB likely deems unfair, deceptive or abusive, particularly in regard to the marketing of products through social networking websites and mobile platforms, such as cell phones, apps, e-readers, location-based services and QR codes.

 We regularly provide advice on the full range of marketing laws and regulations, including:

-Manatt also has significant relationships with state legislators and regulators nationwide through our government relations practices based in our Sacramento, Albany and Los Angeles offices.
-Our state regulatory attorneys can help you stay abreast of developments on the state law front—particularly as they relate to the partial rollback of federal preemption in the Dodd-Frank Act.
+Manatt also has significant relationships with state legislators and regulators nationwide through our state government relations practices, based in our Sacramento, Los Angeles and Albany offices.
+Our state regulatory attorneys can help you stay abreast of developments on the state law front, particularly as they relate to the partial rollback of federal preemption in the Dodd-Frank Act.

-We have successfully represented banks, finance companies, insurance companies, hedge funds and other institutional lenders, as well as nonfinancial companies offering products and services falling within the sphere of consumer financial protection laws.
-They include brick-and-mortar and online retailers, publishers and subscription services, telecommunication and satellite television service providers, TV networks and affiliates, and production companies.
-Matters have ranged from individual consumer and class action suits to civil actions initiated by Attorneys General and regulatory agencies.
+We have successfully represented banks, finance companies, insurance companies, hedge funds and other institutional lenders, as well as nonfinancial companies offering products and services that fall within the sphere of consumer financial protection laws, including brick-and-mortar and online retailers, publishers and subscription services, telecommunication and satellite television service providers, TV networks and affiliates, and production companies.
+Matters have ranged from individual consumer and class action suits to civil actions initiated by state attorneys general and regulatory agencies.